hagronnestad/leaf-display/README.md

                         Key: 'uyI5Dj9g8VCOFDnBRUbr3g'.
 Cipher mode: ECB.
 Output type: BASE64.

         -o              Outputs the result as JSON to {filename}.
+        -p              Posts the result as JSON to {url}.
         -last           Don't query live data from car.
 ```